-So let’s eat cake!
-With candy!
-Even better: Easter candy.
+So let’s eat cake with candy!
 Honestly out of all the holidays in the year, Easter season is the BEST candy season.
 Easter bunny, you’ve got the right idea.
 Robin’s Eggs!
 Jelly Beans!
 Cadbury Creme Eggs!
 Reese’s Eggs!
 I wanted to put the pastel beauties of the season on display and while another piñata cake was tempting, I was inspired by Real Simple’s nest cake.
-It’s sort of the same, just A LOT more festive (and easier, too).
-And how beautiful as the finale to your Easter supper in a few weeks?
+It’s sort of the same, just a lot more festive (and easier, too).
+And how beautiful as the finale to your Easter meal?

 While you can truly use any flavor bundt cake you desire, I went with my favorite lemon bundt cake.
 I typically add a lemon soaking syrup and poppy seeds to the lemon bundt cake, but since the focus of this dessert would be on the garnish– I kept it plain.
-But “plain” isn’t at all how I would describe it.
+But “plain” isn’t how I would describe it.
 Rather, this lemon bundt cake is soft, sweet, and moist.
 Smack dab in the middle between fluffy and dense with *just* the right amount of lemon zing.
-You know the flavor is there, but it isn’t overwhelming.
-Nor is is competing with the coconut and cream cheese frosting on top.
-(We’ll get to those in a second.)

-- carrot cake (you can leave out the cheesecake swirl!)
+- Chocolate Bundt Cake (you can leave out the cheesecake swirl)

-Or virtually anything that pairs with coconut.
-And Easter.
 You have control over the flavor.
 Just use whatever your family will like best.
-I’ll definitely be making this coconut Easter nest cake with carrot cake for the big day.

-Transforming the cake into a bird’s nest is a cinch.
+Transforming the cake into a bird’s nest easy.
 Cover it with frosting, then coconut, then pile candies in the center.
 10 minutes, tops.

-Like the cake flavor, you also have total control over the frosting flavor as well.
-But I will say one thing: silky smooth cream cheese frosting is soooo easy to spread on a bundt cake.
-It glides right on and is a fabulous “glue” for all the toasted coconut on top.
-I added a teaspoon of coconut extract to the frosting, just to amp up the coconut flavor in the entire dessert.
-On Easter weekend, I plan to make the frosting a day in advance so there’s one less task before the big meal.
+Like the cake flavor, you also have total control over the frosting flavor too.
+But I will say one thing: silky smooth cream cheese frosting is really easy to spread on a bundt cake because it glides right on.
+In addition, it’s a fabulous “glue” for all the toasted coconut on top.
+I add 1 teaspoon of coconut extract to the frosting to amp up the coconut flavor.
+On Easter weekend, I plan to make the frosting 1 day in advance so there’s one less task before the big meal.
 That’s the other thing about cream cheese frosting: it holds up well over a couple days.
-And speaking of preparing ahead, the lemon bundt cake is AWESOME for making ahead too.
-Holds up well overnight!
+And speaking of preparing ahead, the lemon bundt cake is AWESOME for making ahead because it holds up beautifully overnight.

 And now for the goodies + garnish:

-We’ll use sweetened shredded coconut.
+Use sweetened shredded coconut.
 For a contrast of texture and color, I toasted only half of the coconut.
-You can leave the coconut as is or toast it all– the decision is yours.
+You can leave the coconut plain or toast it all– the decision is yours.
 You can also use unsweetened coconut too.

 Don’t like coconut?
 Use sliced almonds as the nest instead!

 The eggs in the nest are, of course, Easter candies.
-Just pile them in the center of the bundt.
-I wanted an extra pop of pastel color, so I added some M&Ms along with the candy coated chocolate eggs.
-When you cut into the cake, the candies spill down in a pastel sugar waterfall, total piñata style.
+Just pile them in the center of the bundt cake.
+When you cut into the cake, the candies spill down in a pastel sugar waterfall, total piñata cake style.
 Egg-cellent.

-- 1 baked and cooled bundt cake (lemon bundt cake 1, carrot cake, apple bundt cake, orange bundt cake, chocolate bundt cake, or even this angel food cake)
+- 1 baked and cooled bundt cake (lemon bundt cake*, carrot cake, apple bundt cake, orange bundt cake, chocolate bundt cake, vanilla cake, or even this angel food cake)